smazhara/smazhara/detecting-personally-identifiable-information.md

 ### Lexing in general is not enough

 In order to improve ambiguous lexemes resolution accuracy we may need to do some _parsing_.
-Parsing means going one level above lexems and starting to take into account their spatial relationships.
+Parsing means going one level above lexemes and starting to take into account their spatial relationships.
 For example, word 'Private' could be a regular word or it could be a last name.
 However, in order to decide one way or another, we may need to look around.
 If we see 'Private <first-name>' yeah, it's a last name, all right.
 On the other hand, if we see 'Private property' then it's likely a common word.

 ### It doesn't matter

 Yes, it doesn't matter because we don't need a 100% error proof solution.
 Remember, this is not an adversarial situation.
-Nobody is going to try to avoid detection by deliverately inserting funny delimiters and doing ROT13 substitution.
+Nobody is going to try to avoid detection by deliberately inserting funny delimiters and doing ROT13 substitution.
 If we accidentally leak PII to our logs we are likely going to do it big time and even our primitive filter will find it out quickly without having to resort to a nuanced semantic analysis.

 ps: I figured I'll put my [code](https://github.com/smazhara/stockade) where my